jolynch/website/content/drafts/there_has_been_inflation.md

 pay for college (demand) while the number of slots at universities (supply) have remained somewhat constant.

-But at the tail how have tuitions changed at the top three Universities in the world (according to
+But at the tail, how have tuitions changed at the top three Universities in the world (according to
 [US News and World Report](https://www.usnews.com/education/best-global-universities/rankings))?